Call of Duty: Vanguard: Sales

-Call of Duty: Vanguard was the best-selling game in November 2021 in the US, according to NPD Group.
-It went on to become the best-selling game in 2021 in the US.
+Vanguard was the top-selling game in November 2021 in the United States and the United Kingdom, according to NPD Group.
+However, sales in the United Kingdom were down 40% from Black Ops Cold Wars sales figures.
+Vanguard was the overall best-selling game of 2021 in the United States.
+In May 2022, Activision announced that the game had failed to meet their sales expectations, attributing this to the World War II setting and a "lack of innovation".

 The PlayStation 4 version of Vanguard sold 28,321 copies within its first week of release in Japan, making it the fourteenth best-selling retail game of the week in the country.
 The PlayStation 5 version sold 12,754 copies in Japan throughout the same week, making it the fifth bestselling retail game of the week in the country.

-In May 2022, Activision announced that Vanguard had failed to meet their sales expectations, attributing this to the World War II setting and a "lack of innovation".